AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 InternalEdit
 """"""""""""
 Specifies whether the program should edit the data internally or not.
 The two options are ``Yes`` or ``No``.
 Editing the data allows the program to remove SNP that are missing in too many animals and/or remove animals from the high-density group that have too many SNP that are missing.
 Editing the data may increase the speed and accuracy of the imputation.
-It is particularly important not to allow too many missing genotypes to enter the phasing step in AlphaPhase1.1 as this can dramatically increase the time required to complete the phasing and reduce the phasing accuracy.
+It is particularly important not to allow too many missing genotypes to enter the phasing step in |ap| as this can dramatically increase the time required to complete the phasing and reduce the phasing accuracy.

 EditingParameters
 """""""""""""""""